himurali/abcbillweb/docs/bill/Commissionerate/Chapter5D.md

-## Appointment of Director for  Active Travel :
+## Supporting Role of Active Travel :

 - Developing and implementing policies, programs, and projects that promote bicycle tourism & Active Travel in India.
 - Collaborating with other government agencies, non-governmental organizations, and community groups to promote bicycle tourism and create safer cycling infrastructure.